rackerlabs/docs-core-infra-user-guide/cloud_interfaces/API/moreinfo_API.rst

 We publish release notes to
 announce new features, bug fixes, and other changes.

-Watch for release notes announcing changes to the SDKs at https://developer.rackspace.com/sdks/.
+Watch for release notes announcing changes to the SDKs `here <https://developer.rackspace.com/sdks/>`__.
 You can subscribe to
 an Atom feed for each SDK's release notes so you are notified when we update them.